diracdeltafunk/wig-solver-chrome/README.md

 This make take a few seconds, especially since the API is running on a free server!

-## Installation
+## Manual Installation

-You can load the extension directly into chrome.
-Simply clone the repository and load the folder "extension" as an unpacked extension. wig-solver will also be up on the chrome web store soon!
+You can load the `extension` directly into chromium-based browsers as an unpacked extension.

 ![Screenshot of a Whenisgood results page, with two boxes highlighted in blue by wig solver!](ss2.png?raw=true)